cap-js-community/sap-afc-sdk/README.md

 This default advanced mocked Job processing can be also configured by using CDS profile `mock` via `--profile mock` or `CDS_ENV=mock`.

+The project can be adjusted to use advanced mock processing (without `mock` profile) automatically via command:
+- Terminal: `afc add -a mock`

 #### Implement Job Processing